gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 ## Notes

-- Coordinates are validated (latitude: -90 to 90, longitude: -180 to 180)
+- Coordinates are validated using `CoordinateValidator` (latitude: -90 to 90, longitude: -180 to 180)
 - Custom locations are automatically shown in both map and list views for consistency
-- The app handles network errors gracefully
+- The app handles network errors gracefully with proper error types
-- Full accessibility support with VoiceOver labels
+- Full accessibility support with VoiceOver labels, hints, and values
 - JSON supports locations with or without names
-- Map view uses MapKit with efficient annotation handling
+- Map view uses MapKit with efficient annotation handling and accessibility
 - List view uses lazy loading for performance
+- All coordinate formatting centralized in `Place` model for consistency